eepackard/eepackard/README.md

 - 👋 Hi, I’m @eepackard PhD student at the Swedish University of Agricultural Sciences in Uppsala, Sweden
 - 👀 I’m interested in soil biology and forest soil mycology.
-- 🌱 I’m currently growing my bioinformatics and data management skills
+- 🌱 I’m currently growing my data management skills and working to learn more about ways to model ecological data.
 - 📫 Contact me @ erica.e.packard@gmail.com or erica.packard@slu.se

 <!---